Radiation

 Ionizing Radiation

-High energy radiation is ionizing, meaning it can knock electrons out of atoms.
+High-energy radiation is ionizing, meaning it has enough energy to knock electrons out of atoms.

 Losing an electron makes the atom charged and more likely to form new chemical reactions which can be harmful to our cells.

-The cells can die or change so they grow out of control and form cancer.
+If a cell's DNA is damaged, it can die or change so it grows out of control and forms cancer.

-But medicine uses ionizing radiation to help us, such as with X-rays, or as a way to kill cancer cells.
+But medicine can use ionizing radiation to help us, such as with X-rays, or as a way to kill cancer cells.

 And we live with a small amount of ionizing radiation from the world around us every day.